Why do car parks flood?

 Heavy Loading Areas

-For parking areas with heavier vehicles you would need a stronger channel drain just to be sure it would hold the weight of the vehicles and their loads - it is always best to use a drain capable of holding more weight than less!
+For parking and trafficked areas with heavier vehicles you would need a stronger channel drain just to be sure it will hold the weight of the vehicles and their loads - it is always best to use a drain capable of withstanding more weight than less!
 So, a channel drain with a D400 loading rating would be more suitable for this application where it can hold up to 40 tonnes.

 Petrol Stations & Public Areas